Florida Republican party calls on Congressman Radel to resign

-The Republican Party of Florida called on Republican Congressman Henry "Trey" Radel on Monday to resign after he pleaded guilty last week to a misdemeanor charge of cocaine possession.
+The Republican Party of Florida called on Republican Congressman Henry "Trey" Radel on Monday to resign after he pleaded guilty last week to a misdemeanour charge of cocaine possession.

 Lenny Curry, chairman of the Republican Party of Florida, said in a statement that Radel's constituents, in a district in the southwest part of the state, need a congressman who is "100 percent focused" on their needs.